kp223/Muscle/README.md

 #### 2. Quick start
-This section gives instruction for running the example [Li et al. 2019 data](https://www.nature.com/articles/s41592-019-0502-z)
+This section gives instruction for running the example [Liu et al. 2021 data](https://www.nature.com/articles/s41586-020-03182-8)

 - a.
 First change directory to **wrapper** as below in terminal.
+The {Muscle directory} is going to be the directory that you cloned the Muscle. e.g., {Muscle directory} can be /Users/kp223/Muscle.

 ```
-cd /Users/kwangmoonpark/Muscle/code/wrapper/
+cd /{Muscle directory}/code/wrapper/
 ```